JonnyCBB/ECACOMSIG-ComputingSchool2015/JuliaTutorial.md

 This brief introduction to **Julia** is designed to _familiarize_ you with the basic concepts and syntax of the language.
 By no means is this a comprehensive introduction.
 The idea is simply to show that Julia can be very powerful without requiring a comprehensive introduction.

 Since this tutorial has been designed for the _ECM29 Crystallography computing school_, the focus is going to be on **crystallographic problems** with the assumption that the user is quite familiar with programming basics (and advanced to some extent) in another programming language.

+> Note: The full materials (the IJulia notebooks and a link to the Prezi slides used at the compting school) are available on my Github repository: [https://github.com/JonnyCBB/ECACOMSIG-ComputingSchool2015](https://github.com/JonnyCBB/ECACOMSIG-ComputingSchool2015)

 In the course of this tutorial we will cover:
 <!-- TOC depth:6 withLinks:1 updateOnSave:1 orderedList:0 -->